 Books + Art =Win

 Those of you that know me I love to connect art and art concepts to children’s literature.
 Sharing a book begins class on a nice, calm, often silly note.
 Kids look forward to it.
 Sometimes I choose books that help introduce the kids to a famous artist or work of art.
 But, today’s book is a simple illustration of color mixing.
-(Affiliate link) Little Blue and Little Yellow by Leo Lionni is a fun little story about, of course, what happens when blue and yellow mix.
+Little Blue and Little Yellow by Leo Lionni is a fun little story about, of course, what happens when blue and yellow mix.

 Color Mixing with Play-Doh

-After the talking we move on to the doing.
-Each child folds a plain white coffee filter into fourths.
-They filled the coffee filters with dots, dashes, any kinds of marks using markers.
-This (Affiliate link) 40 pack of Crayola Washable Markers is perfect for small class use and has lots of great colors to choose from!
-We made our marks slowly, so the ink really had time to sink into the four layers of the filter.
-It is acceptable to leave plenty of white space between marks.
+Fold a plain white coffee filter into fourths.
+Fill the coffee filters with dots, dashes, any kinds of marks using markers.
+This 40 pack of Crayola Washable Markers is perfect for small class use and has lots of great colors to choose from!
+Make marks slowly, so the ink really had time to sink into the four layers of the filter.
+It is totally acceptable to leave plenty of white space between marks.
 The next step will fill it all in!
-I encouraged kids to experiment with the primary colors but did not restrict them to only using those.
+Encourage your kids to experiment with the primary colors but did not restrict them to only using those.